- Peer Support Matches

 issues including disability.
 Click on Legal and Insurance Issues.

 www.cancerlinc.org / 877-644-5462

-Legal Information for Cancer is a non-profit community-based organization, serving the Central Virginia community.
+Legal Information for Cancer is a non-profit community-based organization, serving the Greater Richmond, Virginia community.
 They provide education, information, counseling and referral services for legal assistance to individuals with a cancer diagnosis.

-If no other resources are available, they assist financially with costs related to wigs, prostheses, lymphodema products and costs of chemo and medications.
+If no other resources are available, they assist financially with costs related to wigs, prostheses, lymphedema products and costs of chemo and medications.

 American Cancer Society